michaeledwards91/liri-node-app/README.md

 This is a node application that takes in 4 possible commands:

-1. my-tweets
+1) my-tweets

 my-tweets will display my latest 20 tweets and the date/time they were created. my-tweets takes no parameters.

-ex) node liri.js my-tweets
+ex. node liri.js my-tweets

-2. spotify-this-song
+2) spotify-this-song

 spotify-this-song followed by a song name will query the Spotify API for the given song name and display the songs artist, track name, preview URL, and album title.